aniket-thapa/tpo-platform-backend/README.md

 ## 📌 Notes

 - Students are never meant to apply via the platform.
 They are only informed where/how to apply.
-- Every placement/update is timestamped for clarity.
-- Roll number is used as a key identifier for students.

 ---